Synergy between cosmological and laboratory searches in neutrino physics: Laboratory probes of neutrino properties

 Kinematic measurements of weak decays involving a neutrino or anti-neutrino provide the only model-independent information on the absolute neutrino mass scale~\cite{Formaggio:2021nfz}.
 These measurements earn the term ``direct measurements'' as they only rely on energy and momentum conservation to derive their neutrino mass constraint.
 The effect of neutrino mass is most clearly exhibited at the endpoint of the electron energy spectrum of the decay, as demonstrated in the early 1930's by the work of Perrin~\cite{Perrin1933} and Fermi~\cite{Fermi1934}.

 The relevant observable is the electron-weighted neutrino mass:

-where $U_{ei}$ are elements of the $3\times 3$ unitary PMNS neutrino mixing matrix and $m_i$ are the masses of the individual neutrino mass eigenstates.
-This parameter, $m_{\beta}$, is also commonly referred to as the effective electron neutrino mass or just the electron neutrino mass, which is a misnomer as the flavor or interaction eigenstates lack well-defined mass.
+where $U_{ei}$ are elements of the $3\times 3$ unitary neutrino PMNS mixing matrix and $m_i$ are the masses of the individual neutrino mass eigenstates.
+This parameter, $m_{\beta}$, is also commonly referred to as the effective electron neutrino mass or just the electron neutrino mass, the latter of which is a misnomer as the flavor or interaction eigenstates lack well-defined mass.

 The incoherent sum over the mass states naturally yields a lower bound for the allowed values of $m_{\beta}$ based on the oscillation measurements of $\Delta m_{ij}^2$.
-This bound is dependent on the mass ordering, but sets the ultimate target for direct searches of $m_\beta \geq 9$\,meV/$c^2$ ($m_\beta \geq 40$\,meV/$c^2$) for the normal (inverted) mass ordering~\cite{ParticleDataGroup:2020ssz}.
-Due to CPT symmetry, no distinction is made between the neutrino and anti-neutrino masses, as these are assumed to be equivalent\footnote{For a CPT-violating analysis of neutrino oscillation data see Refs.~\cite{Barenboim:2017ewj,Tortola:2020ncu}}, although this can be experimentally verified by measuring different appropriate decays.
+This bound is dependent on the mass ordering, but sets the ultimate target for direct searches of $m_\beta \geq 9$\,meV/$c^2$ ($m_\beta \geq 40$\,meV/$c^2$) for the normal (inverted) mass ordering~\cite{ParticleDataGroup:2022pth}.
+Due to CPT symmetry, no distinction is made between the neutrino and anti-neutrino masses, as these are assumed to be equivalent,\footnote{For a CPT-violating analysis of neutrino oscillation data see Refs.~\cite{Barenboim:2017ewj,Tortola:2020ncu}} although this can be experimentally verified by measuring different appropriate decays.

 Direct neutrino mass experiments measure the decay electron spectrum in the region of the endpoint.
 Here the beta spectrum can be approximated:

 where $\epsilon$ is defined as the energy away from the endpoint ($E_0 - E$).
 Two experimental signatures become evident: a shift in the endpoint energy and a distortion in the spectrum shape.